w-michelle/moomoo/README.md

 # MOOMOO BAKED

 MOOMOO BAKED is a eCommerce website for icecream.
-The design is a clone of a icecream shop called Ruru Baked.
+The design is a clone of another icecream shop.

 **[View Site](https://moomoobaked.vercel.app)**